 All this to say, if Christianity doesn’t practically address suffering, then our premises will continue to ring more and more hollow, sounding all the more shallow every passing day.
 Even the message of Jesus can fall short, if he isn’t presented in a real way, as an actual rubber meets the road solution to suffering, to perishing.
-Yes Christianity contains truth, but truth doesn’t keep you warm at night.
+Yes, Christianity contains truth, but truth doesn’t keep you warm at night.
 Premises do not restore broken relationships.
 Facts don’t feed your family.
 Theology doesn’t hold your hand throughout loss.
 Even our formulas of Bible reading/prayer don’t always seem to silence all those inner demons.
 But people who are changed by Christ can, and must.
 If our message is to survive this cultural deceit, we must enter into the suffering of others.

 We must become people who develop testimonies of how our own real suffering was addressed through the person of Christ.
 If it hasn’t, then what do we really have to offer?
 It must be personal because suffering is so to the heart.
 The fundamental shift in belief that the problem could possibly be something on the inside, is no longer a foregone conclusion anymore.
 People don’t readily recognize sin and forgiveness as necessary anymore, but suffering is so real.
 Since it is viewed as an external enemy we must shift to how Christ has silenced our own demons.
 The person of Christ shall not change, but the way we testify must.

-The way we address suffering is so important and difficult, because it points the same way as truth.
+The way we address suffering is so important and difficult because it points the same way as truth.
 While our music may start to sound redundant, thematically, they aren’t too far afield, which is something for me to remember.
 Because addressing suffering, is coming to terms with the truth.
 It is attempting to address that universal norm that we all stumble through.
-Yes we all suffer, this is why you can’t lead well if you haven’t suffered.
-A lesson all pastor’s must grapple with.
-Hopefully those above us understand the need for sympathy, and a reminder of the problem.
+Yes, we all suffer, this is why you can’t lead well if you haven’t suffered.
+A lesson all pastors must grapple with.
+Hopefully, those above us understand the need for sympathy and a reminder of the problem.
 Agreeing that we are fallen and lost and in need of a savior.

 But our solution must be better than a refrain from a song.
 I found Jesus and now all my pain went away.
 That doesn’t sound authentic, and is that really true?
-No, what we found was the loving, and forgiving, all-powerful companion throughout the storm, not a new-found reality of nothing but clear and bright sun shiny days.
+No, what we found was the loving, and forgiving, all-powerful companion throughout the storm, not a new-found reality of nothing but clear and bright sunshiny days.
 The gospel must be deeper than that.
 I am becoming convinced that theology in our day, is meant to inform the way we relieve others people’s suffering.
 The way is obviously through Christ, but the central premise cannot simply be understood through better edicts, but better addressing our estrangement.

-Sympathy is important, but you need the clear headedness of a changed heart to navigate the suffering.
+Sympathy is important, but you need the clear-headedness of a changed heart to navigate the suffering.
 This is that whole honoring Christ is our hearts while giving a reason for the hope that resides within.
 We cannot actually enter into a failure to honor Christ.
 We cannot enter into the idea that the problem is always on the outside, but we can sympathize to a time when it was.
 Because if you are stuck in the system you can’t rise above it.
 Solutions need to be formed from experience on the outside but while clearly looking inside.
-Empathy is good for inter-personal relationship but not for such solutions.
+Empathy is good for an inter-personal relationship but not for such solutions.
 Because we have a new reality of a relationship with Christ.
 This is why the Levitical priests themselves must first be clean in order to do the work of atonement.
-We need the clear vision of the cross and Christ to actually help.
+We need a clear vision of the cross and Christ to actually help.
 Being a better person while grinning and bearing it is only half the answer, but it is useful at bringing the problem back within arms reach.
-While it address issues in a utilitarian way, it still doesn’t address the ongoing suffering heart.
+While it addresses issues in a utilitarian way, it still doesn’t address the ongoing suffering heart.